Out-Law Analysis | 22 May 2020 | 10:29 am | 11 min. read

 Employees earning more than £37,500 will receive less than 80% unless employers agree to top up.

-In these circumstances, it is important not to overstate the legal risks.
+In these circumstances, it is important not to overstate the employment law risks.
 The practical risk of claims must be much-reduced given the wider issues people are facing and the financial cushion provided by the scheme.
+The more important issue for most employers will be to ensure that they comply with the scheme rules so that they may successfully claim back employment costs.

 In particular, if employers agree to top up to full pay, the risks ought to be negligible.
 Nevertheless, employers need to at least be aware of the potential claims they may face.